Our Focuses|Corporate Governance|Functional Committee

 Performance Evaluation of Committee

-The nineteenth Meeting of the Board of Directors of the eleventh Term of the company (December 23, 2019) amended the company’s "Rules for Remuneration of Directors and Performance Assessment of the Board of Directors ", and incresed the performance evaluation system of Committee.
-The staff in charge of board meeting affairs will compile the results and submit the results to the Remuneration Committee and the Board of Directors.
-For relevant information, please see p.22 of the 2022 Annual Report
+At the Nineteenth Meeting of the Board of Directors of the Eleventh Term of the company, held on December 23, 2019, the 'Rules for Remuneration of Directors and Performance Assessment of the Board of Directors' were amended to include a functional committee performance evaluation system.
+The unit responsible for board meetings summarizes the relevant evaluation results and submits them to the Compensation Committee and the Board of Directors.
+For details on the committee's performance evaluation carried out in 2023, please refer to the performance evaluations.